softcite/software_mentions_client/Readme.md

 * individual PDF files

-* recursively to a directory, processing all the encountered PDF
+* recursively to a local directory, processing all the encountered PDF

-* to a collection of documents harvested by https://github.com/kermitt2/biblio-glutton-harvester, with the benefit of re-using the collection manifest for injectng metadata and keeping track of progress.
+* to a collection of documents harvested by [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester) and [article-dataset-builder](https://github.com/kermitt2/article-dataset-builder), with the benefit of re-using the collection manifest for injectng metadata and keeping track of progress.
 The collection can be stored locally or on a S3 storage.

 ## Requirements

-The client has been tested with Python 3.5 and 3.6.
+The client has been tested with Python 3.5-3.7.

+The client requires a working [Softcite software mention recognition service](https://github.com/ourresearch/software-mentions).
+Service host and port can be changed in the `config.json` file of the client.

 ## Install